Introduction: Brake Light Blinker for Motorcycles

 Step 6: Test It!

-Surprisingly, that's it.
+And surprisingly, that's it.
 Test for functioning, and post an image of your bike below to prove you did it!